 - students who have outstanding items will receive temporary card access keys with their interior and mailbox keys

-- students who receive temporary card access keys can trade them for their Harvard University ID cards at registration on September 3rd once they have cleared all outstanding items
+- students who receive temporary card access keys can trade them for their Harvard University ID cards at orientation registration once they have cleared all outstanding items

 - temporary card access keys will expire on September 6th